tpoisot/ms_proba_networks/ms/maintext.md

 The values returned are within $[0;1]$, with $\eta=1$ indicating complete nestedness.

-### Katz centrality
+### Centrality

-Although a rough estimate of centrality is the node degree, as described above, it is often needed to measure centrality within the context of a larger neighborhood.
-In addition, we derive the expected value of centrality according to @katz53.
-This measures generalizes to directed acyclic graphs.
+Although node degree is a rough first order estimate of centrality, but other measures are often needed.
+We derive the expected value of centrality according to @katz53.
+This measures generalizes to directed acyclic graphs (whereas other do not).
 Although eigenvector centrality is often used in ecology, it cannot be measured on probabilistic graphs.
-Eigenvector centrality requires that the matrix has its largest eigenvalues real, which is not the case for *all* probabilistic matrices.
-Katz's centrality is nonetheless a useful replacement, because it uses the paths of all lengths between two species instead of focusing on the shortest path.
+Eigenvector centrality requires the matrix's largest eigenvalues to be real, which is not the case for *all* probabilistic matrices.
+The measure proposed by Katz is a useful replacement, because it uses the paths of all lengths between two species instead of focusing on the shortest path.

 The expected number of paths of length $k$ between $i$ and $j$ is
 $(\mathbf{A}^k)_{ij}$.
 Based on this, the expected centrality of species $i$ is